 It’s worth diverting to discuss exactly HOW I shade on my paper, because I think one of the biggest mistakes I think you can make when drawing skin is to rub your pencil marks into the paper with your finger in order to smooth them.
 Not only does this risk marking the paper with smudges from the natural oils in your fingertips, but it also creates a really dull tone.
 I prefer to shade by hatching very lightly in one direction, and sometimes cross hatching over in the other direction.

-I build up the tone gradually using this method and the tiny specs of white paper preserved between the hatched pencil lines give a luminosity and a glow to the skin even within areas of shadow – a bit like the effect of a watercolour painting where the paint is very transparent.
+I build up the tone gradually using this method and the tiny specs of white paper preserved within the shading due to the textured grain of the paper give a luminosity and a glow to the skin even within areas of shadow – a bit like the effect of a watercolour painting where the paint is very transparent.
 This hatching technique works perfectly for any skin tone including dark skin shades, which are actually the brightest and most reflective of all skin types.
 For darker skin I convey the colour by hatching my shadows heavily with darker softer pencils but still allowing those specks of pale paper to shine out between the lines.
 As with lighter skin shades, I still leave the brightest areas of skin very lightly shaded so that the contrast of light and dark correctly conveys the shine on the skin.

 Whilst I’m working around the face I try to look at the different areas of tone fairly broadly initially, and not get too bogged down in detail at this stage.
 Squinting at my reference photo really helps and I often do this!
 I’m also trying to see the face as an abstract collection of shapes rather than particular features and so I try not to name them in my head as I draw them, to bring any preconceptions as to what an eye should look like or a nose, a mouth and so on.
 This allows me to draw what I really see and not what I assume I ought to be seeing.

 7. I divert from the face to complete the hair